darkweak/souin/plugins/beego/README.md

-Webgo middleware: Souin
+Beego filter: Souin
 ================================

-This is a distributed HTTP cache module for Webgo based on [Souin](https://github.com/darkweak/souin) cache.
+This is a distributed HTTP cache module for Beego based on [Souin](https://github.com/darkweak/souin) cache.

 ## Features